Download species observation data

 4. Click OK.

-First, you'll add a layer to the map showing the boundaries of Spain.
+Now, you'll add two items from the portal.
+The first is the Download Species Occurrence Points geoprocessing sample, and the second is a layer showing the boundaries of Spain.
 This layer will be used to clip and constrain environmental data.

 5. On the ribbon, click the View tab.
 In the Windows group, choose Catalog Pane.